 The group recorded the album in multiple sessions in Puerto Rico and New York.
 The repertoire consisted of Bomba, Plena, Guarachas, and Aguinaldos from the island’s Jibaro repertoire, infused with jazz improvisation, an electric piano and guitar, crisp, lively percussion, and Brazilian elements.
 It was unlike anything Cortijo had done before.

-When Coco records released the album in 1974 the reviews ranged from “interesting” and “avant-garde” to the “Most brilliant Latin jazz fusion in the salsa tradition.”
-Truth be told, the music didn’t fit into a conventional category, and critics, listeners, and dancers didn’t know what to make of it.
+When Coco records released the album in 1974 the reviews ranged from “interesting” and “avant-garde” to the “most brilliant Latin jazz fusion in the salsa tradition.”
+Truth be told, the music didn’t fit into any conventional category, and the critics, listeners, and dancers didn’t know what to make of it.

 Also, Coco Records made the mistake of targeting the salsa market, which caused a disconnect between the concept and the intended audience.
 According to Pepe Castillo, “If we had marketed the recording internationally, to jazz festivals and in Europe, it would have been more successful.”